Assets and the FileResourceProvider

 Looking up the Theme CSS

-To load the CSS for the theme itself, the loader simply checks each theme T and looks for its CSS under
+To load the CSS for the theme itself, the runtime simply uses the configured theme X and looks for its CSS under

 Looking up Widget CSS and HTML Templates

-For widget CSS styles and HTML templates, the laxar-loader first checks if a version is available within the theme directory.
+For widget CSS styles and HTML templates, the LaxarJS runtime first checks if a version is available within the theme.

-This means that you cannot only customize the CSS for a widget W installed under
+This means that you cannot only customize the CSS for a widget x installed under

 When nothing was found among the assets bundled with the theme, the assets bundled with the widget are checked: